 Investigations further revealed a local abattoir is discharging wastes into the river causing the colour of the water to turn to brown-red.
 According to the country’s 2004 Environmental Management Act, man-made water pollution is prohibited “This neighbourhood is not planned, local residents do not have the means to dispose of wastes from their toilets, as a last resort they direct it to the river,” said Khalid Mazimbo, “The quality of the river’s water has sharply declined and it is no longer safe for domestic use, even for irrigation,”

+General comments in introduction

+When explain the introduction, focus on the main issues present in your title; the nutrient and chl-a.
+You may also focus on the study site but very briefly.
+Details on study sites should be described in the study site section not in introduction as you did.
+You need to show what other people’s reaches on your main issues, what their relationship are, what they got from their study and what conclusion they made.
+When you are explaining you need to provide references and cite where necessary.

+Remember that, each paragraph should carry the single message, and there should be cohesion between one paragraph and the next para.
+Put you document in a good flow so that it is attractive to the reader

 1.2 Statement of Research Problem

-The Msimbazi River flows across Dar es Salaam City from the higher areas of Kisarawe in the Coastal region and discharges into the Indian Ocean.
-Because of its location, the river has been an important resource for residents in the Dar es Salaam city in various ways.
-Additionally, the river has been abused by different sectors as a dumping site for effluent and other pollutants produced by the city.
-As a consequence of the high levels of pollution, Industrial pollution, untreated sewage and open defecation have made the water in the river a toxic with bacterial infection.

-As the globe marks World Rivers Day, health experts have cited sewage disposal into the Msimbazi River as being responsible for increased waterborne diseases, including diarrhea, cholera and dysentery the river’s water quality has sharply decreased, and is no longer safe for consumption, domestic uses, or even irrigational uses.
-According to a study conducted (Wurtsbaugh at el., 2019), nutrients are increasing in catchments throughout in Tanzania.
-This is a cause for concern because eutrophication caused by increased nutrient loads is regarded as one of the most serious threats to water quality in natural aquatic ecosystems (Calijuri at el., 2008).
-Thus it is important to identify the sources of nutrients in catchments in order to manage and prevent eutrophication, nutrients and indicators of nutrient related impairment except in extreme cases nutrients alone do not impair direct beneficial uses rather they cause indirect impacts through their biostimulatory effect on algal growth, low DO and extreme pH condition among others that can impair uses examples benthic algal biomass, planktonic chlorophyll a concentrations ,diurnal DO and pH fluctuations , blue green algae (microcystis) and ionized ammonia (Ahmed at el., 2021).
-So there is a need to determine the relationship between nutrients concentration and chlorophyll a in the Msimbazi River because chlorophyll a is identified as a major photosynthetic pigment in a lot of phytoplankton and trophy index in aquatic system also changes with nutrients and environmental factors so to know about effective factors on chlorophyll a concentration is very important for ecosystem management and to know environmental regulation to curb nutrient loading and especially non point sources in urbanizing areas.
+Nutrient levels are increasing in many river catchments in Tanzania due to human influence (Wurtsbaugh at el., 2019). .
+This leads to eutrophication in the aquatic ecosystemsdue to higher nutrient loads (Calijuri at el., 2008).
+Thus, it is important to identify the sources of nutrients in catchments in order to manage and prevent eutrophication.
+So there is a need to determine the relationship between nutrients concentration and chlorophyll-a in the Msimbazi River because chlorophyll a is identified as a major photosynthetic pigment in a lot of phytoplankton and trophy index in aquatic system also changes with nutrients and environmental factors so to know about effective factors on chlorophyll a concentration is very important for ecosystem management and to know environmental regulation to curb nutrient loading and especially non point sources in urbanizing areas.

 1.3 Objectives of the research